Google Ads

 • high-margin services/products

-"Scaling isn't paying more — it's paying smarter."
+"Scaling isn't paying more.
+It's paying smarter."

 4) When NOT to scale